MikeyMike007/haskell_tutorial/006-modules/README.md

 ```

-If we just use fromList to put that into a map, we’ll lose a few numbers!
-Instead, we’ll use another function found in Data.Map : fromListWith .
-This
-function acts like fromList , but instead of discarding duplicate keys, it uses a function supplied to it to decide what to do with them
+If we just use `fromList` to put that into a `map`, we’ll lose a few numbers!
+Instead, we’ll use another function found in `Data.Map` : `fromListWith` .
+This function acts like `fromList` , but instead of discarding duplicate keys, it uses a function supplied to it to decide what to do with them

-If fromListWith finds that the key is already there, it uses the function sup-
-plied to it to join those two values into one and replaces the old value with
-the one it got by passing the conflicting values to the function.
+If `fromListWith` finds that the key is already there, it uses the function supplied to it to join those two values into one and replaces the old value with the one it got by passing the conflicting values to the function.

 ```haskell
 phoneBookToMap :: (Ord k) => [(k, String)] -> Map.Map k String